2021 Women's PSA World Tour Finals

 The 2021 Commercial International Bank Women's PSA World Series Finals is the third women's edition of the PSA World Tour Finals (Prize money : $185,000) after the renaming of PSA World Series.
 The top 8 players in the 2020–21 PSA World Tour are qualified for the event.
-The event takes place at Mall of Arabia, Cairo in Egypt from 22–27 June 2021.
+The event takes place at Mall of Arabia, Cairo in Egypt from 22 to 27 June 2021.

 It's the third edition under the PSA World Tour Finals label after the PSA renamed PSA World Series to current PSA World Tour Finals.
 CIB remains as the title sponsor.

 Nouran Gohar, in her first World Tour Finals Final appearance, became champion after defeating defending champion Hania El Hammamy 11–9, 11–6, 8–11, 11–8.

 PSA World Ranking Points

 PSA also awards points towards World Ranking.
 Points are awarded as follows:

 Match points distribution

 Points towards the standings are awarded when the following scores: